LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/polygonMumbai.md

   }
 ```

 Congratulations, you're done!
-You have successfully deployed an NFT Smart Contract on Polygon Mumbai Testnet, which stores Lit encrypted metadata.
-You've also successfully decrypted the encrypted metadata using Lit SDK.
+You have successfully deployed a Lit encrypted metadata NFT smart contract on the Polygon Mumbai testnet.
+You've also successfully decrypted the metadata using the Lit SDK.

-For best experience please open the web app in a new tab.
+For the best experience please open the web app in a new tab.

 <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@lit/Encrypt-and-Decrypt-On-chain-NFT-Metadata#encrypt_and_decrypt_on-chain_nft_metadata/src/App.js"></iframe>